Toffee Thumbprint Cookies

-While Christmas may be over, these toffee thumbprint cookies are so good, they are worth making during the year.
+Seriously addictive toffee thumbprint cookies with caramel filling.
 The combination of crunchy hazelnut, soft sticky toffee and chocolate is to die for.

 Combine the ingredients for the dough in a stand mixer and cream together until it’s a homogeneous mass.
 Then form a teaspoon of your mixture into a round ball.
 Do this with wet hands- the dough won’t stick to your hands this way.